 See faculty research interests

 See five-year campus master plan

-Dr. Dougherty has been with KCUMB since 2008 and most recently served as associate dean for clinical education and medical affairs, and professor of family and community medicine.
+Dr. Dougherty has been with KCU since 2008 and most recently served as associate dean for clinical education and medical affairs, and professor of family and community medicine.

 He currently serves on the Board of Governors for the Missouri Society of the American College of Osteopathic Family Physicians.

 Dr. Dougherty also specializes in sports medicine and serves as the head team physician for the Kansas City Comets Indoor Soccer Team and Rockhurst University.

 About KCUMBKansas City University of Medicine and Biosciences, founded in 1916, is a fully accredited, private university, with a College of Biosciences and a College of Osteopathic Medicine.
 The College of Osteopathic Medicine is the oldest medical school in Kansas City, Mo., and the largest in the state.
 It is the second-largest provider of physicians within the state of Missouri, with 72 percent practicing in a primary care specialty and 40 percent in rural areas.

 1750 Independence AvenueKansas City, Mo.
 64106-14531-800-234-4847 | 816-654-7000